stephbruno/Power-BI-Field-Finder/README.md

 3. When you make changes to your pbix file, save it and refresh the Power BI Field Finder.
 If you'd like to analyze a different report, update the parameter to the file path and filename of another pbix file.

+Further information can be found in this blog post: https://data-witches.com/2020/11/17/power-bi-field-finder/

 # Sample File
 The pbix used in the sample pbix file is based on the Power BI Desktop August 2019 update, which can be found here: https://github.com/microsoft/powerbi-desktop-samples/tree/master/Monthly%20Desktop%20Blog%20Samples/2019